kendryte/openocd-kendryte/README.md

 ## Kendryte Support

 * Stronger stability and better debugging experience
-* Support multicores debugging, you should choose specific core when openocd starts.
+* Support for multi-core debugging
+* Not guaranteed to be compatible with other chips

 ## Prebuild